yu-yake2002/ysyx-docker/README.md

 ## Run the Container

-Firstly you may want to try
+Firstly you may want to try:

 ```bash
 docker run -it yuyake2002/osoc:v1.0
 ```

 But you will find the container has no GUI at all.
-In order to test the PAL's display, you can use X11 like this
+In order to test the PAL's display, you can use X11 like this:

 ```bash
 docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix \